Today, we visit one of my favorite cities in Coastal North Carolina best places to live .

-It’s hard to believe it’s been nearly a year since we began our journey through South Carolina and North Carolina visiting the best places to live relocate or retire.
+It’s hard to believe it’s been nearly a year since we began our journey through the best places to live in South Carolina and North Carolina.

 I had no idea that You would keep wanting more and more.

-And so, we begin our next exploration visiting the North Carolina and South Carolina best places to live based upon population.
+And so, I’m excited to begin our next exploration visiting the best places to live in North Carolina and South Carolina based upon population.

 Ready to get going?